ChuckHill2/VideoLibrarian/Readme.md

 ### Changing/Correcting Movie Information

 The movie information is all stored in the xml file, tt1234567.xml.
 Most of the elements are descriptive and can be changed as necessary.
+If you make any changes, you must delete the tt\*.png cache files so these files can be regenerated with your new changes.

-Special notes:
+##### Special notes:

-If element EpisodeCount is greater than zero, the movie information refers to a TV series.
+If element *EpisodeCount* is greater than zero, the movie information refers to a TV series.
 A movie in this folder is ignored.
 Child episode subfolders contain the video files.

-If element Season is greater than zero, the movie information refers to a TV series episode.
+If element *Season* is greater than zero, the movie information refers to a TV series episode.

-Element Episode may be any integer but must be unique within the series.
+Element *Episode* may be any integer but must be unique within the series.

-The episode ‘MovieName’ field consists of the series name and episode name.
-The two names are delimited by Unicode dash (" \\xAD ", with spaces), NOT a regular ansi dash ‘-‘.
+The episode *MovieName* element consists of 2 parts, the series name and episode name <small>(ex. \<*MovieName*\>Eureka - Pilot\</*MovieName*\>)</small>.
+The two names are delimited by a soft hyphen (" \\xAD ", with spaces), <u>not</u> a regular minus-hyphen ‘-‘ character.
 They look alike.
 If necessary, just copy the ‘dash’ from another episode.
-This was done to distinguish between regular dashes in the movie or episode names.
+This was done to distinguish between regular dashes as part of the movie or episode names.

-If you make any changes, you must delete the tt\*.png cache files so these files can be regenerated with your new changes.

 ### Features